HumanBrainProject/hbp-spatial-backend/openshift-deployment/README.rst

 Deploying to production
 =======================

 #.
-Once the project is successfully deployed on openshift-dev, export the deployment configuration: run ``oc get -o yaml --export is,bc,dc,svc,route,pvc > openshift-dev-export.yaml``.
+Once the project is successfully deployed on openshift-dev, export the deployment configuration: run ``oc get -o yaml --export is,bc,dc,svc,route,pvc,cm > openshift-dev-export.yaml``.
 #.
 Process `openshift-dev-export.yaml` as described in https://collab.humanbrainproject.eu/#/collab/38996/nav/270508 , write the result to `openshift-prod-import.yaml`.
 #.
 Create the project named `hbp-spatial-backend` on https://openshift.hbp.eu/
 #.
 Log in to https://openshift.hbp.eu/ using the command-line ``oc`` tool, switch to the `hbp-spatial-backend` project